Union Station (Wichita, Kansas)

-Union Station is the former central railway station in Wichita, Kansas.
+Union Station is a former railway station in Wichita, Kansas.
 Since the end of passenger rail service to the city in 1979, it has been repurposed as commercial office space.

 History

-The station opened in 1914.
+The station opened in 1914 at a cost of $2.5 million.
 Through the 1930s, it served as the city's primary arrival and departure point.
 Railroads including the Frisco, Santa Fe, and Rock Island offered passenger service to and from cities including Chicago, Los Angeles and St. Louis.

 The station closed in 1979 when Amtrak discontinued its Lone Star (Chicago–Houston) line, ending passenger rail access to the city.
 The nearest inter-city station is in Newton, 25 miles north, which is served by the Southwest Chief (Chicago–Los Angeles).

 The station terminal and nearby buildings have since been redeveloped as a commercial office and retail campus.
 Cox Communications used the station as its local headquarters until 2007.
 In 2013, local commercial real estate company Occidental Management purchased Union Station and began renovations.
 As of 2017, renovations continue while Occidental has resumed leasing commercial space in the neighboring buildings.
 The building's restoration was estimated at $54 million.
 Phase Two included the addition of 150,000 square feet of retail, restaurant and office space on the property's south side.